Prathamesh111-netizen/HireQuotient-backend/README.md

 Welcome to the documentation for the **Hire Quotient backend API**.
 This API empowers the Hire Quotient platform with seamless user authentication, registration, and profile management.
 It also provides functionalities for creating, updating, and deleting posts, along with commenting on posts.

+## Getting Started

+To use the Hire Quotient backend API, follow these steps:

+1. **Create and Update `.env` File:**
+   - Create a `.env` file in the project root.
+   - Update the file with required configurations, including database connection details, secret keys, and other environment variables.

+2. **Install Dependencies:**
+   - Run `npm install` to install the necessary dependencies.

+3. **Start the API:**
+   - Run `npm start` to start the API locally.

+## Docker Compose

+To use Docker for deployment, follow these steps:

+1. **Update Docker Compose File:**
+   - Update the `docker-compose.yml` file with the required environment variables.

+2. **Build and Start Containers:**
+   - Run `docker-compose up --build` to build and start the Docker containers.

+The API should now be accessible at the specified port or 5000.

 ## Key Features

 ### User Authentication and Registration